monescuteodor/Grg_Ai/README.md

 # Grg_Ai
-Trained Ai specialized in programing
+##Trained Ai specialized in programing
+###The AI model is trained with .json file but also with .md files

 If you want you don't really need to install the whole project, you can use it on the web on https://grg-ai.com/.
 The web page is hosted by cloudflare and the server were the AI runs is an old laptop in my room.